Orange County, Florida: Later 20th century to present

-The financial setbacks, not the first in the grove region's history, were too challenging for many growers.
-Economically destroyed, many walked away from the land.
+Economically destroyed at the turn of the century by the decimation of the citrus industry, many farmers walked away from the region.
+The freeze caused many farmers in central Florida to move to other warm climates, such as to the Caribbean or to California (such as the similarly named Orange County, California).
 Others awaited other opportunities.
 One of the region's major land owners and growers was the Tropicana company.
 They withdrew rather than try to come back from these seemingly endless generational decimation.
-With no realistic avenues for agricultural use of this rural land, and Florida's continuing strong population growth and its attendant needs (aided and supported by the success of nearby Walt Disney World and Universal Studios Florida), these areas began to be developed for housing.
-However, several packing facilities and wholesalers still remain in Orange County.
+With no realistic avenues for agricultural use of this rural land, and Florida's continuing strong population growth and its attendant needs (aided and supported by the success of nearby Walt Disney World and Universal Studios Florida), these areas began to be developed for housing and other industries, especially after World War II.